GSI-HPC/ltsm/README.md

 lustre stripe count                        : 1

 ```

+# Tips for Tuning
+There are basically 3 nobs for adjusting the archive/retrieve performance.
+1. The [Txnbytelimit](http://www.ibm.com/support/knowledgecenter/en/SSGSG7_7.1.6/client/r_opt_txnbytelimit.html) option for adjusting the number of bytes the *tsmapi* buffers before it sends a transaction to the TSM server.
+The option depends on the workload, a value of *2GByte* resulted in good performance on most tested machines and setups.
+2. The buffer length [TSM_BUF_LENGTH](github.com/tstibor/ltsm/blob/master/src/lib/tsmapi.h#L55) for sending and receiving TSM
+bulk data.
+Empirical investigations showed that a buffer length of 2^15 - 4 = 32764 resulted in good performance on most tested machines and setups.
+3. [Maximum number of TSM mount points](https://www.ibm.com/support/knowledgecenter/en/SSS9C9_2.1.3/com.ibm.ia.doc_1.0/ic/t_coll_ssam_set_max_mount_points.html) (that is parallel threaded sessions) and related [QUEUE_MAX_ITEMS](github.com/tstibor/ltsm/blob/master/src/lhsmtool_tsm.c#L84) setting.
+As described above, this parameter is crucial for achieving high throughput.
+By means of *QUEUE_MAX_ITEMS* the maximum number of HSM actions items is the queue is determined.
+That is, no new HSM action items
+will be received until queue length drops below *QUEUE_MAX_ITEMS*.
+This value is set as *QUEUE_MAX_ITEMS = 2 * # threads*.

+For more TSM server/client tuning tips see [Tips for Tivoli Storage Manager Performance Tuning and Troubleshooting](http://web-docs.gsi.de/~tstibor/tsm/doc/tips.for.tivoli.storage.manager.performance.tuning.and.troubleshooting.pdf)

 ## More Information
 In the manual pages [lhsmtool_tsm.1](http://github.com/tstibor/ltsm/blob/master/man/lhsmtool_tsm.1) and [ltsmc.1](http://github.com/tstibor/ltsm/blob/master/man/ltsmc.1) usage details and options of *lhsmtool_tsm* and *ltsmc*